MicrosoftDocs/dynamics-365-intelligent-order-management/topics/available-to-promise.md

 ---
 author: sumanic
-description: This topic describes Available to promise capabilities in Microsoft Dynamics 365 Intelligent Order Management. ms.service: dynamics-365-intelligent-order-management ms.date: 09/27/2022 ms.topic: how-to ms.author: sumanic
+description: This article describes available to promise (ATP) capabilities in Microsoft Dynamics 365 Intelligent Order Management. ms.service: dynamics-365-intelligent-order-management ms.date: 10/06/2022 ms.topic: how-to ms.author: sumanic
-title: Inventory Available to Promise
+title: Available to promise inventory capabilities

 ---

-# Inventory Available to Promise
+# Available to promise inventory capabilities

-Available to Promise is a projected amount of inventory that will be available in the incoming period to be able to promise customer orders.
+This article describes available to promise (ATP) capabilities in Microsoft Dynamics 365 Intelligent Order Management.

+ATP is the projected amount of inventory that will be available in the incoming period to be able to promise customer orders.
 Use of this calculation can greatly increase your order fulfillment capability.

-For many manufacturers, retailers, or sellers, it isn't enough just to know what is currently on hand.
+For many manufacturers, retailers, and sellers, it isn't enough to know what inventory is currently on hand.
 They must have full visibility into future availability.
 This future availability should consider future supply, future demand, and ATP.

-# Pre-requisite
+## Prerequisites

-a.
-Dynamics 365 Inventory Visibility provider is installed.
-Installation details can be found [here](https://learn.microsoft.com/en-us/dynamics365/intelligent-order-management/set-up-inventory-visibility-provider).
+The following prerequisites must be met to set up and use ATP capabilities in Intelligent Order Management.

-b.
-Submit on-hand change schedule changes to Dynamics 365 Inventory Visibility provider that the dates are within the period that is defined by the **Schedule period** setting.
+- You must have the Dynamics 365 Inventory Visibility provider installed.
+For installation steps, see [Set up Inventory Visibility provider](set-up-inventory-visibility-provider.md).

-Below are the API details to submit a on-hand schedule change request.
-Please note that these APIs are available from Dynamics 365 Supply Chain Management Inventory visibility add in as well as Dynamics 365 Intelligent Order Management.
+- Submit on-hand change schedule updates to the Dynamics 365 Inventory Visibility provider that the dates are within the period that is defined by the **Schedule period** setting.

-More details can be found in [Dynamics 365 Inventory Services.](https://docs.microsoft.com/en-us/dynamics365/supply-chain/inventory/inventory-visibility-available-to-promise)
+The following table lists the API details to submit a on-hand schedule change request.
+These APIs are available from the Microsoft Dynamics 365 Supply Chain Management Inventory visibility add-in, as well as Intelligent Order Management.
+For more information, see [Dynamics 365 Inventory Services](/dynamics365/supply-chain/inventory/inventory-visibility-available-to-promise).

 |Path|Method|Description|
 |----|------|-----------|
 |/api/environment/{environmentId}/onhand/changeschedule|	POST	|Create one scheduled on-hand change.|
 |/api/environment/{environmentId}/onhand/changeschedule/bulk|	POST	|Create multiple scheduled on-hand changes.|

-# Enable and set up the features
+## Enable and set up the features

 Before you can use ATP, you must enable one or more key setups as below:

 a. **Available To Promise** settings should be enabled.
 For this follow the below steps:

    i.
-Goto **Settings**.
+Go to **Settings**.
 Click on **Index and Reservation**.

    ii.
 Click on the tab **Feature Management and Settings**